9001/copyparty/README.md

         # load the copyparty NixOS module
         copyparty.nixosModules.default
         ({ pkgs, ... }: {
-          # add the copyparty overlay to expose the package to the module
-          nixpkgs.overlays = [ copyparty.overlays.default ];
           # (optional) install the package globally
           environment.systemPackages = [ pkgs.copyparty ];
           # configure the copyparty module